 “The important thing about an investment philosophy is that you have one you can stick with.”

 DAVID BOOTH – Founder and Executive Chairman of Dimensional Fund Advisors

 Dimensional’s approach to investing and their distribution strategy go hand in hand.
 As I mentioned earlier, DFA funds are not available to retail investors.

 - Investor experience – Investing is an emotional experience.
-Markets go up and down and it can be difficult to maintain discipline when your investment strategy doesn’t seem to be working.
+Markets are volatile and it can be difficult to maintain discipline when your investment strategy doesn’t seem to be working.
 There have been a number of studies done that show that investors’ returns tend to be significantly lower than the return of the funds they invest in.
 This happens because investors chase performance (they buy funds that have recently done well) and they flee danger (selling funds that have recently done poorly).
 While this instinct has served us well in some areas of life, it is a recipe for disaster in investing.
-Having an advisor who has a deep understanding of investing and who follows a disciplined approach can go a long way in helping investors capture the returns that markets generate.
+Having an advisor who has a deep understanding of investing and who follows a disciplined approach can help investors capture the returns that markets generate.